Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Global space-time mappings

-These are the elements which share at least one vertex with elements in the cut domain $\ThG$.
-On all the elements $T \in \ThG_+ \backslash \ThG$, we will apply a blending step which realises a transition from the given values on $\partial \OG$ to zero on $\partial \Omega^\Gamma_+$ by a construction involving barycentric coordinates on the reference element.
-It is described in detail in \cite[Section 3.3]{LR_IMAJNA_2018} as $\mathcal{E}^{\partial \OG}$ and we assume from here on that this linear extension operation is given with our modified set of cut elements.
-Central for the applicabilty of this mapping is the following lemma, which gives bounds on $\mathcal{E}^{\partial \OG} w$ and spatial derivatives thereof in terms of higher derivatives of $w$: \cite[Theorem 3.11]{LR_IMAJNA_2018} \begin{lemma} Let $\mathcal{V}(\partial \OG)$ denote the set of vertices in $\partial \OG$ and $\mathcal{F}(\partial \OG)$ the set of all edges ($d=2$) or faces ($d=3$) in $\partial \OG$.
-The following estimate holds for $n =0,1$:
+As a first technical step, we introduce notation for all elements neighbouring $\OG$: These are the elements that share at least one vertex with elements in the cut domain $\ThG$.
+On all the elements $T \in \ThGp \backslash \ThG$, we will apply a blending step which realises a continuous transition from the given values on $\partial \OG$ to the identity on $\partial \OGp$ by a construction involving barycentric coordinates on the reference element.
+It is described in detail in \cite[Section 3.3]{LR_IMAJNA_2018} as $\mathcal{E}^{\partial \OG}$ and we assume from here on that this linear extension operation is given w.r.t. our set of relevant elements.
+Central for the applicability of this mapping is the following lemma, which gives bounds on $\mathcal{E}^{\partial \OG} w$ and spatial derivatives thereof in terms of higher derivatives of $w$: \cite[Theorem 3.11]{LR_IMAJNA_2018} \begin{lemma} Let \hypertarget{def:verts}{$\Verts(\partial \OG)$ denote the set of vertices in $\partial \OG$} and \hypertarget{def:facets}{$\Facets(\partial \OG)$} the set of all edges ($d=2$) or faces ($d=3$) in $\partial \OG$.
+The following estimate holds for $m_s =0,1$ and sufficiently regular $w$ s.t. the r.h.s. is well-defined and bounded: